DSCI-310-2023/dsci-310-group-10-GCC/README.md

     -  `docker run --rm -it --user root -v $(pwd):/home/jovyan/work -p 8888:8888 miniatureseal/dsci-310-group-10-gcc` on unix based systems or mac or
     -  `docker run --rm -it --user root -v /$(pwd)://home//jovyan//work -p 8888:8888 miniatureseal/dsci-310-group-10-gcc` on windows.
 Ensure that you run the command in windows from git bash.
-6. See the running message which automatically generated in terminal from the command above.
+6. See the running message which is automatically generated in terminal from the command above.
 Follow the instructions at the end of the message below the section *To access the server, open this file in a browser:*, i.e., copy a given URL into the browser and navigate to the container.
 7. In teh browser, go to `/work/forest_fire_prediction.ipynb` and run the notebook.

 You can freely edit and interact with the notebook.